Victory Capital’s Corporate Responsibility Statement

 Employee Engagement, Diversity and Inclusion

-All employees must complete mandatory sexual harassment and compliance training and are encouraged to voice concerns and obligated to report any policy violations, without fear of retaliation.
+All employees complete mandatory sexual harassment and compliance training and are encouraged to voice concerns and obligated to report any policy violations, without fear of retaliation.

 Benefits, Training & Development

 We offer an array of benefits to attract, retain and assist our employees.
-These benefits include health and wellness benefits, as well as other programs to help our employees’ financial wellbeing.
+These benefits include health and wellness benefits, as well as other programs to help our employees’ health and financial wellbeing.
 All new employees are welcomed into Victory Capital through onboarding, a process in which we integrate new employees into the Company.
 Access to training and development are provided which allows our employees to further develop their talents.

 Business Model and Innovation